MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/ise/How-to-Use-Profiles-in-Windows-PowerShell-ISE.md

 > [!NOTE]
 > The Windows PowerShell execution policy determines whether you can run scripts and load a profile.
-> The default execution policy, “Restricted,” prevents all scripts from running, including profiles.
+> The default execution policy, "Restricted," prevents all scripts from running, including profiles.
-> If you use the “Restricted” policy, the profile cannot load.
+> If you use the "Restricted" policy, the profile cannot load.
 For more information about execution
 > policy, see [about_Execution_Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).

 ## Selecting a profile to use in the Windows PowerShell ISE